 1. Fundamentals: Definitions and examples.
 Presentations of groups.
 Elementary consequences of the definitions.
 Subgroups. cosets.
 Lagrange's theorem.

 2. Basic structure theory: Normal subgroups and factor groups.
 Direct products.
 Homomorphisms.
 The isomorphism theorems.
 Automorphism groups.

 3. Permutation groups: Symmetric groups.
-Cycle decomposition.
-Regular representation.
-Cayley's theorem.
+Cycle decomposition, Cayley's theorem.
 Orbits.
 Stabilizers.
 The orbit-stabilizer theorem, Burnside lemma and applications to counting.

 4. Local structure theory: p-subgroups.
 The Sylow theorems.
 Classifying groups of small order.

 This module is at CQFW Level 6